kiliman/remix-flat-routes/README.md

-  nestedFolderChar?: string // optional nested folder character for hybrid-routes (default is '+') ignoredRouteFiles?: string[] // optional files to ignore as routes (same as Remix config option) visitFiles?: VisitFilesFunction // optional visitor (useful for tests to provide files without file system) }
+  nestedFolderChar?: string // optional nested folder character for hybrid-routes (default is '+') ignoredRouteFiles?: string[] // optional files to ignore as routes (same as Remix config option) visitFiles?: VisitFilesFunction // optional visitor (useful for tests to provide files without file system) routeRegex?: RegExp | ((options: FlatRoutesOptions) => RegExp); // optional route regex or function returning a regex to identify files that define routes
+}
 ```